minio/docs/source/minio-cli/minio-mc-admin/mc-admin-bucket-remote.rst

    .. code-block:: shell
       :class: copyable

-      mc admin bucket rm TARGET --arn ARN
+      mc admin bucket rm SOURCE --arn ARN

    The command accepts the following arguments:

-   .. mc-cmd:: TARGET
+   .. mc-cmd:: SOURCE

       *Required*

-      The full path to the bucket for which the command <ACTION>.
-Specify the :mc-cmd:`alias <mc alias>` of a configured MinIO deployment as the prefix to the bucket path.
+      The full path to the bucket from which the command removes the remote target.
+Specify the
+      :mc-cmd:`alias <mc alias>` of a configured MinIO deployment as the prefix to the bucket path.
 For example: